WordPress/wporg-mu-plugins/mu-plugins/blocks/google-map/README.md

 ## Usage

-Place something like this in a pattern:
+Place something like the following in a block or pattern.
+If you're pulling events from a database, a block is better because Gutenberg loads all patterns at `init` on all pages, regardless of whether or not they're used on that page.

 ```php
 <?php